Emanant and emergent symmetry-topological-order from low-energy spectrum: Introduction

 We compute the low-energy emanant symmetry at energies $\ll J_x,J_y,J_z\sim 1$.
-The emanant symmetry includes the spin-rotation subgroup $\Z_2^x\times \Z_2^z$ and the translation symmetry $\Z_2^t$.
-The lattice translation $\Z_L$ reduces to $\Z_2^t$ emanant symmetry because translation by two lattice spacing acts trivially on the ground states when $J_x,J_y,J_z\sim 1$.
-However, the emanant symmetry is not simply $\Z_2^x\times \Z_2^z \times \Z_2^t$.
-Instead, we find that the combined symmetry is encoded by the symTO of the $D_8$ quantum double, $\eD(D_8)$.
+The emanant symmetry includes the discrete subgroup $\Z_2^x\times \Z_2^z\subset SO(3)$ and an additional low-energy emanant $\Z_2^t$ symmetry.
+The latter $\Z^t_2$ symmetry emanates from the $\Z_L$ lattice translations.
+This is because when $J_x,J_y,J_z\sim 1$ the low-energy excitations are centered around quasi-momenta $k=0$ and $k=\pi$, and as a result translations by two-lattice spacing act trivially.
+However, the emanant symmetry is not simply described by a symTO corresponding to ordinary $\Z_2^x\times \Z_2^z \times \Z_2^t$ symmetry.
+Instead, we find that the emanant symmetries are encoded by the $D_8$ quantum double, $\eD(D_8)$.
 This conclusion follows from the low-energy spectra of the model under various symmetry-twist boundary conditions.
 Our method for extracting symTO from low-energy spectra is general and applies to other 1+1D system.

 What does it mean for the low-energy effective theory of the XYZ model to have an exact symmetry described by the symTO $\eD(D_8)$?
 A useful viewpoint is that a symTO corresponds to a collection of symmetries which form a holo-equivalence class.
 The low-energy dynamics is constrained by every symmetry in this class.
 The holo-equivalence class of $\eD(D_8)$ contains a $\Z_2^x\times \Z_2^z\times \Z_2^{zt}$ symmetry with a type-III mixed anomaly (here $\Z_2^{zt}$ is generated by the combined action of $\Z_2^z$ and $\Z_2^t$).
 Therefore, the emanant symmetry of the XYZ model is $\Z_2^x\times \Z_2^z\times \Z_2^{zt}$ with a type-III mixed anomaly.